karthikreddy1729/Fake_News_Detector/README.md

 *  The model detects whether a given news is real or fake.

 ## Algorithm
-*  In this model we used two different algorithms.
+*  In this model we used two different algorithms :
 1) Naive Bayes
 2) PassiveAggressiveClassifier